LONELY NIGHT IN THE PARK

 Well the bars close down and the lonesome armies they run for cover

-The lost boys and their pick ups, man they hate each other
+The lost boys and their pickups, man, they hate each other

 Ah and you're drinking 'neath the pier with Kid Blue

-And Kid gets sick and throws up on your shoes
+Oh and Kid gets sick and throws up on your shoes

 And you're thinking of making it home